Stonesjtu/go-docker/README.md

 * iExecutor execute the job and checks its status
 * iAuth is used by the web interface, to authenticate a user (ldap bind for example), get some user information (uidnumber, home directory...) and ACLs (which volumes can be mounted for this user request for example).
 * iWatcher checks, once a job is running if it should continue or be killed, ...
-* iStatus register processes and get status of processes to an external system (etcd, ...), if none is set, no monitoring will be done
+* iStatus register processes and get status of processes to an external system (etcd, consul, ...), if none is set, no monitoring will be done

 Base classes are documented here: http://go-docker.readthedocs.org/en/latest/